Battle of Aquilonia

-The Battle of Aquilonia was fought in 293 BC between the Roman Republic and the Samnites.
-The Romans, led by the consul Lucius Papirius Cursor, were victorious.
+The Battle of Aquilonia, was fought between the Roman Republic and the Samnites during the Third Samnite War in 293 BC.
+This battle saw a large Samnite army that had gathered in the mountainous region of Aquilonia to stop Roman expansion, but was decisively defeated by the Roman legionaries led by consul Lucius Papirius Cursor.

 History

 According to Titus Livius, the Samnites were desperately short of men, and thus called a general muster to Aquilonia, which all men of Samnium were required to answer.
 There, they took strict religious oaths to their country, and were then forced to join the army upon an altar to the gods.
 If they refused, they were slain on the spot and their bodies left in a pile as a reminder to all others what would happen if they refused.

 The more experienced men, or those chosen by friends, made up what was called the "Linen Legion", due to their linen tunics which were brightly decorated.

 According to Livy a feeder of the sacred chickens (pullarius) in the Roman army falsely reported favorable auspices to the consul, and that this falsification was discovered prior to battle.
 Papirius responded that the ill omen applied only to the pullarius, and placed him in the front line.
 When he was struck dead by a javelin before battle began, the consul's interpretation was seen to be fulfilled.

-During the battle, the Samnite line held its own for a long while, until a cloud of dust made by Papirius's auxilia cavalry frightened the Samnites, and convinced the Romans that the army of Spurius Carvilius Maximus, the other consul (at the time, besieging another city) had come to finish them off.
-A cavalry charge on the Samnite center eventually broke the army and they routed.
+Before the battle the Samnite commander had despatched 20 cohorts (about 8,000 men) to aid the garrison in nearby Cominium which was under attack from Papirus's co-consul Spurius Carvilius Maximus.
+This left the Samnites with 28,000 men.
+Despite still being outnumbered (Papirus commanded a standard Roman consular army of about 20,000 men) the Romans offered battle.

+Papirius marched out his army and took overall command.
+He put the experienced commander Lucius Volumnius in command of the right wing of his army, while the equally experienced Scipio Barbatus was put in command of the left wing.
+One of his tribunes, Spurius Nautius, was sent with three auxiliary cohorts (probably extraordinary - elite troops) and hundreds of camp followers on pack animals on a circuitous route to the Samnite rear.